Awarded posthumously for actions during the Vietnam War

 The HH-60G is operated by a crew of two pilots, a flight engineer and gunner.
 For rescue operations, pararescue jumpers, the famous “P.J.s,” are added to the crew.
 The helicopter has an overall length of 64 feet, 11 inches (19.787 meters) with rotors turning.
 The fuselage is 49 feet, 10 inches (15.189 meters) long and 7 feet, 9 inches (2.362 meters) wide.
 Overall height (rotors turning) is 16 feet, 11 inches (5.156 meters).

-The fully-articulated main rotor has a diameter of 53 feet, 8 inches (16.358 meters) and turns counterclockwise as seen from above.
-(The advancing blade is on the helicopter’s right.)
-The main rotor turns 258 r.p.m., resulting in a blade tip speed of 725 feet per second (221 meters per second).
-The four blades have a chord of 1.73 feet (0.527 meters) and 18° negative twist.
-The blade tips are swept back at a 20° angle.
-The four-blade tail rotor assembly is mounted on the right side of a pylon in a tractor configuration.
-The tail rotor plane is inclined 20° to the left to provide approximately 400 pounds of additional lift.
+The four-blade bearingless tail rotor assembly is mounted on the right side of a pylon in a tractor configuration.
 The tail rotor turns clockwise as seen from the helicopter’s left side.
 (The advancing blade is below the axis of rotation.)
-The tail rotor has a diameter of 11 feet (3.353 meters) and each blade has a chord of 0.81 feet (0.247 meters).
-The tail rotor has a tip speed of 699 feet per second (213 meters per second).
+The tail rotor has a diameter of 11 feet (3.353 meters) and each blade has a chord of 0.81 feet (0.247 meters) and -18° twist.
+The tail rotor turns 1,214 r.p.m. and has a tip speed of 699 feet per second (213 meters per second).
+Because the Black Hawk’s engines are behind the transmission, the aircraft’s center of gravity (c.g.) is also aft.
+The tail rotor plane is inclined 20° to the left to provide approximately 400 pounds of lift (1.78 kilonewtons) to offset the rearward c.g.

 Power is supplied by two General Electric T700-GE-701C turboshaft engines which are mounted on top of the fuselage on either side of the transmission and main rotor mast.
 They have a Maximum Continuous Power rating of 1,662 shaft horsepower, each, at Sea Level on a Standard Day.
 Maximum Power (10 minute limit) is 1,890 shaft horsepower, and the One Engine Inoperative (OEI) rating is 1,940 shaft horsepower (2½ minute limit.)
 The -701C is 3 feet, 10 inches (1.684 meters) long), 1 foot,3.6 inches (0.396 meters) in diameter and weighs 458 pounds (208 kilograms).
 The helicopter’s main transmission is rated for a maximum 3,400 horsepower.